juliakln/consensus_robustness/README.md

 ## Repository structure

 ### data/
 Datasets for experiments and simulations
+./histograms/
+Distribution of x over different time steps for symmetric and asymmetric model

 ### figures/
 Figures and plots generated from experiments